sagerkudrick/SagerKudrick/README.md

 - 👋 Hi, I’m @SagerKudrick
 - 📫 reach me at sagerkudrick@hotmail.com

+# ML-DP Repository
-Feel free to explore my repository at https://github.com/SagerKudrick/ml-dp, where you can witness an innovative application of Differential Privacy in conjunction with state-of-the-art Machine Learning models.
-This demonstration focuses on the renowned MNIST dataset, which involves the classification of hand-written digits ranging from 0 to 9.
-By incorporating differential privacy techniques, we not only achieve exceptional accuracy in our model's predictions but also uphold the utmost privacy and security of the underlying training datasets.
+Feel free to explore my repository at [here](https://github.com/SagerKudrick/ml-dp), where you can witness an innovative application of Differential Privacy in conjunction with state-of-the-art Machine Learning models.

-Within the repository, you will discover a comprehensive showcase of how Differential Privacy can seamlessly integrate with modern Machine Learning techniques.
-Through meticulous implementation and rigorous experimentation, we have demonstrated that the incorporation of differential privacy does not compromise the accuracy or performance of our models.
-On the contrary, it serves as a robust safeguard that protects sensitive data from potential breaches while enabling precise predictions.
+- Demonstrates the fusion of Differential Privacy with modern Machine Learning, focusing on the MNIST dataset for digit classification.
+  - Achieves high accuracy in predictions while safeguarding data privacy.
+  - Shows how differential privacy enhances model security without compromising performance.

+# Flask/React Game Catalog

+Explore my Flask/React Game Catalog project [here](https://github.com/SagerKudrick/flask-react-game-scraper).

+- Developed a Flask API with endpoints for seamless filtering and CRUD operations on an SQL database.
+- Engineered a React frontend in JavaScript to showcase data from the Flask API, enabling users to execute CRUD operations instantly.
+- Deployed to a cloud Linux server for 24/7 operation using PuTTy, OpenSSH, and FileZilla.

 <!--[![Sager's GitHub stats](https://github-readme-stats.vercel.app/api?username=sagerkudrick)](https://github.com/anuraghazra/github-readme-stats)--->